Passing Package

 ★ Pituitary gland - Growth hormone - controls body growth

-★ Thyroid gland - Thyroxin - Controls metabolism
+★ Thyroid gland - Thyroxin - regulates carbohydrate, protein and fat metabolism

-★Pancreas - Insulin - Controls blood sugar level
+★Pancreas - Insulin - regulates blood sugar level

 ★ Adrenal gland - Adrenaline - Controls blood pressure and heart beat